Skip to main content

 The Space

 The dining room sits high above the City of London with floor-to-ceiling glass on multiple sides.
-The scale is substantial — this is not an intimate room , and the view over the Gherkin and the wider skyline does real work.
+The scale is substantial — this is not an intimate room, the view over the Gherkin and the wider skyline does real work.
 At night, the effect is more dramatic; at breakfast and early morning, the light shifts completely, making it a different experience spatially.
 If you are planning more than one visit, the time of day is the most important variable to consider.
 The room reads as bustling and social at dinner, quieter and more focused at off-peak hours.
 Solo diners tend to do well here because the bar seating and counter positions give you the view without the awkwardness of a table for one.

 Multi-Visit Strategy

 Duck & Waffle rewards repeat visits structured around three different occasions.
 First visit: dinner on a weeknight, when you get the full City skyline lit up and the kitchen running at pace.
 This is the core Duck & Waffle experience and the one most frequently referenced in coverage.
-Second visit: a late-night or early-morning run, specifically to take advantage of the 24-hour format , this is what genuinely separates it from peers like Dinner by Heston Blumenthal or CORE by Clare Smyth, neither of which are accessible outside standard dining hours.
+Second visit: a late-night or early-morning run, specifically to take advantage of the 24-hour format, this is what genuinely separates it from peers like Dinner by Heston Blumenthal or CORE by Clare Smyth, neither of which are accessible outside standard dining hours.
 Third visit: weekend brunch or late breakfast, when the room is less pressured and the format is more relaxed.
 For food and travel enthusiasts who want to understand what this kitchen can do across different dayparts, this three-visit arc covers the range.

 Awards and Standing